firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Sat Jun  6 23:01:04 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 00:09:40 UTC 2015.

 The ipset `php_dictionary` has **545** entries, **545** unique IPs.